 So, What’s the Verdict—Are Glade PlugIns Safe to Use?

 When taking all of the above into consideration, can Glade PlugIns be considered non-toxic?
-Unfortunately, we can’t recommend them due to the toxins listed above.
+Unfortunately, we can’t recommend them due to the questionable ingredients listed above.

 Instead of Glade’s plug-in air fresheners, go for one of these brands instead.